Home Hernia Mesh Alternatives

 Late Dr. Robert Bendavid describes alternatives to hernia mesh surgery.

-Insertion of surgical hernia mesh may not be necessary for most hernias.
-Several studies indicate that nonmesh alternatives offer comparable effectiveness with fewer complications than hernia mesh.
+Insertion of surgical hernia mesh may not be necessary for many hernias.
+Several studies indicate that nonmesh alternatives offer comparable effectiveness with fewer complications than hernia mesh for certain types of hernias.

 Surgeons may use one of several different techniques in nonmesh surgical repair.
 They vary in difficulty, success rates and potential complications.
 Patients should discuss these options with a health care provider before making a decision.